Who wins the Giannis Antetokounmpo vs. Tyrese Haliburton matchup in tonight's game?

 Giannis Antetokounmpo & the Bucks

-- The Bucks are outscoring opponents by 6.1 points per game with a +193 scoring differential overall.
-They put up 125 points per game (second in the NBA) and give up 118.9 per outing (24th in the league).
+- The Bucks have a +184 scoring differential, topping opponents by 5.6 points per game.
+They're putting up 124.6 points per game to rank second in the league and are allowing 119 per outing to rank 24th in the NBA.

-- Milwaukee is 10th in the NBA at 44.5 rebounds per game.
-That's similar to the 43.8 its opponents average.
+- Milwaukee grabs 44.5 rebounds per game (10th in the league) compared to the 44 of its opponents.

-- The Bucks hit 14.5 three-pointers per game (sixth-most in the league) while shooting 38.4% from beyond the arc (fourth-best in the NBA).
-They are making three more threes per outing than their opponents, who drain 11.5 per game while shooting 33.5%.
+- The Bucks connect on 14.3 three-pointers per game (seventh-most in the league) at a 38% rate (fifth-best in the NBA), compared to the 11.3 per game their opponents make at a 32.9% rate.

-- Milwaukee loses the turnover battle by 1.4 per game, committing 13.1 (15th in the league) while its opponents average 11.7.
+- Milwaukee has committed 1.4 more turnovers per game than its opponents, averaging 13 (15th in NBA play) while forcing 11.6 (28th in the league).

 Watch the NBA on Max with the B/R Sports Add-On